aldebaran/qibuild/doc/tutos/advanced/using_a_cross_toolchain.rst

 Using a cross toolchain
 =======================

+..
+FIXME: This probably not longer works:/
+   Probably the best way would be qibuild use-toolchain cross-geode /path/to/ctc.tar.gz qibuild use-toolchain linux32     /path/to/sdk.tar.gz

 Using a cross toolchain is not very different from using a toolchain.

-Here is what Aldebaran’s cross toolchains look like
+Here is what Aldebaran's cross toolchains look like

 There are three main parts: